apache/mesos/docs/scheduler-http-api.md

 ```

 ### ACCEPT
 Sent by the scheduler when it accepts offer(s) sent by the master.
-The `ACCEPT` request includes the type of operations (e.g., launch task, reserve resources, create volumes) that the scheduler wants to perform on the offers.
+The `ACCEPT` request includes the type of operations (e.g., launch task, launch task group, reserve resources, create volumes) that the scheduler wants to perform on the offers.
 Note that until the scheduler replies (accepts or declines) to an offer, its resources are considered allocated to the framework.
-Also, any of the offer's resources not used in the `ACCEPT` call (e.g., to launch a task) are considered declined and might be reoffered to other frameworks.
+Also, any of the offer's resources not used in the `ACCEPT` call (e.g., to launch a task or task group) are considered declined and might be reoffered to other frameworks.
 In other words, the same `OfferID` cannot be used in more than one `ACCEPT` call.
 These semantics might change when we add new features to Mesos (e.g., persistence, reservations, optimistic offers, resizeTask, etc.).

 ```
 ACCEPT Request (JSON):